 4) Mature Souls are relationship oriented and tend to gravitate toward emotional drama.
 Mature souls, delving into their inner world and exploring relatedness, can keenly feel other people’s “stuff,” and perceive it in the same way they perceive their own.
 This can make for much intensity and, often, subjectivity.
 Their experience of life is dramatic, emotional, soap-opera-like, identified, intimate, empathetic, and self-aware.

 Attributes: Compassionate, social causes, desire to serve, good partners (-) overly dramatic, emotionally attached, prone to martyrdom

 5) Old Souls seek the larger perspective of life, and have less interest in playing the material game.
 They tend to be more detached, and try to see themselves and others within a larger context, fostering a "live and let live" motto.
 Their experience of life is laid-back, easy going, detached from emotional intensity, spiritually-minded, and sometimes a little lazy.

-Focus: The Big Picture; Philosophical Perspective
+Focus/Lesson: The Big Picture; Philosophical Perspective

 Old Soul Countries: Iceland, Holland, Finland, Czechoslovakia

 Attributes: Nature lovers, spiritual, unassuming, wise (-) aloof, philosophically arrogant, unambitious

 Soul Age Levels

 Each soul age consists of seven levels of development that must be competed before graduating to the next soul age.
 Each level averages three lifetimes to complete, sometimes more, sometimes less.
 An Infant soul, for example, would begin at level one and gradually progress through six more levels before moving up to the Baby Soul stage.
 This continues until the 7th level of the old soul stage is reached.